Capo Colonna: The Roman colony of Lacinium

 In 194 BC after the Second Punic War the Romans created a maritime colony here, entrusted to the triumvirs Cn.
 Octavius, L. Aemilius Paulus, C. Laetorius.
 The occupation was not limited to the settlement at Capo Lacinio as excavations have shown that the agricultural hinterland was occupied by at least 91 rural farms of various sizes and periods, presumably on land distributed to the settlers after 194 BC, and with occupation continuing to the late empire.
 Colonies usually received 300 men, generally veterans, each who would be assigned from 1 to 2.5 hectares of agricultural land from the ager colonicus (state land), as well as free use of the ager compascus scripturarius (common state land) for pasture and woodland.
 With their families, around 1500 Roman citizens in total can be assumed.

 The maritime role of the colony of Lacinium was highlighted as early as 190 BC when Livy, as prefect of the Roman fleet, inspected the ships coming from the Tyrrhenian and Ionian seas there before they set off towards the Aegean against Antiochus III.

-The settlement eventually occupied the entire northern end of the promontory and was organised with a rectangular street plan with three main streets oriented east-weast and avoiding the Sanctuary of Hera and its immediate surroundings on a different alignment.
+The settlement eventually occupied the entire northern end of the promontory and was organised with a rectangular street plan with three main streets oriented east-west and avoiding the Sanctuary of Hera and its immediate surroundings on a different alignment.

 From the second half of the 2nd century BC, town house construction increased which occupied a good part of the sectors between the central plateau and the northern edge of the cliff.
 Near the NE cliff two houses belonging to rich local people arose from the end of the 2nd century BC.
 The domus "DR" is the oldest (end of the 2nd century BC, of about 15 x 34 m) and had a residential part around the atrium and a sector for service and production which overlooked a courtyard.
 The tablinum has a mosaic floor with animals (ducks, dolphins, fish).